brimurphy/sccoaches/README.md

 3. Members area where you can recieve daily workouts as requested by client.
 4. Team preseason Bootcamps.
 5. Deals on seasonal Bootcamps.

-## User Stories

-- As a user I want to find out more information about the coaches.
-- As a user I want to easily navigate through the website.
-- As a user I want to contact the coaches if I have any inquiries.
-- As a user I want to find out what classes are available.
-- As a user I want to become a member.
-- As a user I want to find out when a class is on.

 ## Wireframes